cloudflare/cloudflare-docs/content/images/cloudflare-images/resize-images.md

 ### Supported properties

-At least one option must be specified.
+You must specify at least one option.
 Options are comma-separated (spaces are not allowed anywhere).
 Names of options can be specified in full or abbreviated.

 {{<render file="_supported-properties.md">}}